-MD, Aga Khan University Resident, Pediatrics, Hershey Medical Center Fellow, Medical Genetics, Baylor College of Medicine Fellow, Clinical Cytogenetics, Baylor College of Medicine Fellow, Clinical Molecular Genetics, Baylor College of Medicine
+M.D., Aga Khan University Resident, Pediatrics, Hershey Medical Center Fellow, Medical Genetics, Baylor College of Medicine Fellow, Clinical Cytogenetics, Baylor College of Medicine Fellow, Clinical Molecular Genetics, Baylor College of Medicine

 My work has focused on understanding the molecular basis of neurodevelopmental and cardiovascular disorders in the pediatric population.
 We have used molecular cytogenetic diagnostic tools such as chromosomal microarray analysis (CMA) and exome sequencing (ES) in understanding the genetic basis of birth defects.
 We have also studied the clinical utility of rapid ES in neonatal intensive care units.
 I have been involved with the Undiagnosed Diseases Network (UDN) study at Baylor College of Medicine for several years and helped characterize diagnoses in multiple undiagnosed children with rare diseases.
 Using ES, we have identified several novel Mendelian disorders responsible for neurodevelopmental disorders in the pediatric population.
-In 2016, we first described a cohort of patients with TANGO2 disease and are currently recruiting families in the natural history study.
+In 2016, we first described a cohort of patients with TANGO2 disease and are currently recruiting families for the natural history study.
+We are also using an academic web-based virtual platform called Consultagene to combine virtual health delivery with genome sequencing in a medically underserved pediatric population with rare diseases, living along the Texas-Mexico border.